-The practice had clear systems to keep people safe and safeguarded from abuse.
+The practice systems to keep people safe and safeguarded from abuse were not always effectively implemented.

-- The practice had appropriate systems to safeguard children and vulnerable adults from abuse.
+- The practice had systems to safeguard children and vulnerable adults from abuse.
 However, during the inspection the practice could not demonstrate that all the GPs or staff had safeguarding training appropriate to their roles.
-After the inspection we were sent evidence that safeguarding training had been completed by clinical staff and that training was booked for non-clinical staff.
+After the inspection we were sent evidence that safeguarding training had been completed by clinical staff.
 They knew how to identify and report concerns.
-Reports and learning from safeguarding incidents were available to staff.
-Staff who acted as chaperones were trained for their role and had received a DBS check.
-(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - There was an effective system to manage infection prevention and control. - Arrangements for managing waste and clinical specimens kept people safe.
+Reports and learning from safeguarding incidents were available to staff. - Staff who acted as chaperones were trained for their role and had received a DBS check.
+(DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.) - Staff took steps, including working with other agencies, to protect patients from abuse, neglect, harassment, discrimination and breaches of their dignity and respect. - The practice carried out appropriate staff checks at the time of recruitment and on an ongoing basis. - The systems and processes to manage infection and prevention control (IPC) were not always effectively implemented.
+For example, some actions from the annual audit had not been completed.
+Additionally, we found used sharps containers and a purple lidded bin (used for the disposal of sharps and sharps contaminated with medicinal products) that were not dated. - The practice had arrangements to ensure that facilities and equipment were safe and in good working order. - Arrangements for managing waste and clinical specimens kept people safe.